 Termination of Ms. Freedman's employment by us without cause, or by Ms. Freedman with good cause, would require us to pay severance to Ms. Freedman.
 Ms. Freedman would be entitled to a lump sum payment equal to the sum of (1) 100% of current annual salary, (2) an amount equal to the prior year's bonus and (3) a pro rata portion of the current year's bonus, calculated on the assumption that all targets and formulas for determining such bonus had been met, or, if no such targets or formulas were established, calculated as a pro rata portion of the prior year's bonus.
 This lump sum payment may be made either in cash, or, at our election, 50% in cash and 50% in stock.
 We also would be required to provide medical, life and disability benefits to Ms. Freedman for a period of one year if she so elected.
 Additionally, all options held by Ms. Freedman (except the options granted during fiscal years 2009 and 2011 under the 2008 Incentive Plan (Ms. Freedman's Incentive Plan Options)) would vest and become exercisable upon termination, and would remain exercisable for a period of one year following the date of termination (except that ISOs would be exercisable for only three months thereafter), and all restricted stock would vest and no longer be subject to forfeiture.
-With respect to Ms. Freedman's Incentive Plan Options, any unvested portion that would have vested as of the first anniversary following the date of her termination by us without cause or by Ms. Freedman with good cause (other than within 24 months of a change in control) would vest upon any such termination, and such options would remain exercisable for three months thereafter.
-Upon any such termination within 24 months of a change in control, any unvested portion of Ms. Freedman's Incentive Plan Options would vest and become exercisable upon such termination, and such options would remain exercisable for a period of one year following the date of her termination by us for cause or by Ms. Freedman without good cause would not require us to pay any severance to Ms. Freedman.
+With respect to Ms. Freedman's Incentive Plan Options, any unvested portion that would have vested as of the first anniversary following the date of her termination by us without cause or by Ms. Freedman with good cause (other than within 24 months of a change in control) would vest upon any such termination, and such options would remain exercisable until the earlier of (i) three months thereafter and (ii) the applicable option expiration date.
+Upon any such termination within 24 months of a change in control, any unvested portion of Ms. Freedman's Incentive Plan Options would remain exercisable until the earlier of (i) one year thereafter and (ii) the applicable option expiration date.
+Termination by us for cause or by Ms. Freedman without good cause would not require us to pay any severance to Ms. Freedman.